 St. Louis, MO 63166-6830

 Below you will find information on how to apply for VA Benefits.
 Don’t forget to notify the Financial Aid Office if you make any changes to your enrollment.
-Morgan Huber is the VA Certifying Official in the Mitchell Technical Institute Financial Aid Office and can answer your questions.
+Morgan Huber is the VA Certifying Official in the Mitchell Technical College Financial Aid Office and can answer your questions.

 More information for veterans benefits and forms can be found at the South Dakota Department of Military and Veterans Affairs Website or you can find more information on other types of benefits available by clicking here.
 A good resource for transitioning veterans can be found here: Veterans Guide for Academic Aid and Programs.